 - OPT 481 – General Management of New Venture (4.0 credits)

 - BME 495 – Master’s Research in BME (4.0 credits)

 Electives provide students with additional breadth and depth in subjects important for their individual areas.
 These courses are offered through the Hajim School of Engineering & Applied Sciences, Basic Science Departments in the School of Medicine, as well as in the Departments of Biology and Chemistry in the College of Arts and Sciences.

-- Two BME Intensive or Approved Engineering Courses (8.0 credits)
+- Three BME Intensive or Approved Engineering Courses (10.0 credits)